 Obviously, we’re all trying to find ways to do all those things right now.
-For me, this is really putting a spotlight on our central locations.
-Our shared spaces are how do we focus on that ability and spend time physically together more than how big is somebody’s corner office?
+For me, this is really putting a spotlight on our central locations and our shared spaces.
+How do we focus on that ability to spend time physically together more than how big is somebody’s corner office?

 LIST: You brought up a very, very good point that we’re addressing right now and that is our space needs.